-The dividend payout ratio is an important number to check ( along with debt and other things) before you decide to buy a stock for it’s the dividend.
-Most income investors invest in stocks for dividend and they should check the dividend payout ratio.
+The dividend payout ratio is a significant number to check ( along with debt and other things) before you decide to buy a stock for its dividend.
+Most income investors invest in stocks for dividends, and they should check the dividend payout ratio.
 You can go to Finance.yahoo.com.
 Search for any stock of your choice. go to Statistics >

 So, Is Dividend Payout Ratio High Is Good or Low is Good?
-It depends, a matured company that is not growing as much will have a higher payout ratio.
-But, a company that is growing, will have a low payout ratio.
-And any company that has a high return on equity, you want that company to keep the money instead of paying dividends and compound that money to grow your capital.
+It depends.
+A matured company that is not growing as much will have a higher payout ratio.
+But, a company that is growing will have a low payout ratio.
+And any company that has a high return on equity wants that company to keep the money instead of paying dividends and compound that money to grow your capital.

 So, How to Calculate Dividend Payout Ratio?
 It is easy.
 Dividend Payout ratio = Total Dividend Paid out / (Net Income +( Non Cash expenses – non Cash Sales)

 In layman’s terms, the payout ratio means the percentage of net income paid to equity shareholders as dividend.

 It depends on the business.
 Say a young company generating 20% or more return on equity is still growing; you should be okay even if the business is not paying any dividend to shareholders.
 Because the return on equity is more than 20% means that instead of paying you the cash, if the business deploys the amount in business growth, that will grow at approximately a 20% rate without you having to do anything.

 I will be suspicious if the company does not pay out much.
 But for a matured business that barely grows and has hardly any growth opportunity but a ton of free cash flow, it might give out almost 80-90% of cash as a dividend, and that should be just fine.
 They should inform shareholders what they plan to do with the money and how they plan to generate better returns with reasonable capital allocation.